Rust - The differences between the &str and String types

 your “Good Morning, {name}”.
 After checking the Rust docs, you see that there

-that seems perfect for your usecase.
+is a parameter called String that seems perfect for your usecase.

 So, you go ahead and open your super text editor (Neovim 😜) and write this simple program: